 3. Pick up language skills while you're young.

-Learning languages when you’re young, will give you ample time to develop the skills, not to mention it is proven that the earlier you learn the easier it is to become pick of the abilities.
-By pursuing the opportunity for language learning among native speakers you will have a great advantage over your classmates when notoriously required language courses are added to your course load.
+Learning languages when you’re young will give you ample time to develop the skills, not to mention it is proven that the earlier you learn the easier it is to become pick of the abilities.
+One perk of doing volunteer abroad for high school students is the chance to practice language learning among native speakers.
+You'll gain a great advantage over your classmates when notoriously required language classes are added to your course load!
 In the global economy of today, bilingual individuals will inevitably have an upper hand in the job market too!

 4. Discover new friendships.